 But upon doing so, your air conditioning does not work.
 Talk about perfect timing.
 You may be wondering: How is my air conditioner not working?
 I haven’t touched it since last summer.
 That’s exactly the problem.
 Up until this time, your air conditioner has been sitting around idly, collecting dust, dirt, and debris which over time can damage your system.
 In truth, your air conditioner needs proper maintenance, even when it is not being utilized, to ensure it’s ready for the warm summer months.
-To avoid sitting around on a hot summer day, waiting for a technician to repair your air conditioning system, cleaning your unit is the best solution.
+To avoid sitting around on a hot summer day waiting for a licensed technician to perform an air conditioning repair in Arlington, VA, you will need to clean your unit to prevent issues.
 How might you go about cleaning your air conditioner?
 We’ve created a step-by-step guide on cleaning your system to help you prepare for summer.

 Process of Cleaning An Air Conditioner

 Step 1) Deactivate the Power Supply

 Before you can begin cleaning your air conditioner, please remember to turn off the power to your system.
 Cleaning an air conditioning system as it runs is hazardous, and should be avoided.
 To turn off the power, locate the service panel on the exterior condenser or compressor.
 This is typically a shut-off box near the unit.
 If you are having trouble finding the service box, we recommend deactivating the system at your breaker box.